MicrosoftLearning/mslearn-postgresql/Instructions/Labs/09-exercise-assess-query-performance-query-store.md

     You can find the Server name in **Overview** in the Azure portal or as an output from the bicep script or on the Azure portal.

     ```sql
-   psql -h <servername>.postgres.database.azure.com -p 5432 -U pgAdmin postgres
+   psql -h <servername>.postgres.database.azure.com -p 5432 -U pgAdmin adventureworks
     ```

     You're prompted for the password for the admin account you previously copied.